The Ultimate List of The Catholic Shrines in the USA

 This shrine hosts over one million visitors per year.
 You should be one of them.

-This shrine commemorates the the early missionaries in North American that were martyred during thier work ministering to the native tribes of the New World.
+This shrine commemorates the early missionaries in North American that were martyred during their work ministering to the native tribes of the New World.